-The Portuguese Competition Authority under the National Competition Act (Law No. 19/2012, 8 May 2012, as amended) has public enforcement powers over healthcare, pharmaceutical and medical devices activities; including merger control, as well as over illegal agreements, abuse of dominance and abuse of economic dependency conducted by participants within the pharmaceutical industry.
+The Portuguese Competition Authority under the National Competition Act (Law No. 19/2012, 8 May 2012, as amended) has public enforcement powers over healthcare, pharmaceutical and medical devices activities, including merger control, illegal agreements, abuse of dominance and abuse of economic dependency conducted by participants within the pharmaceutical industry.
 Applicable sanctions for illicit conduct include misdemeanour fines that can amount to 10 per cent of the infringer's annual turnover.